This simple knit shawl pattern is an easy and fun knitting project to make and I created it so that you can use any yarn weight/size.

-I chose a very simple stitch pattern for my shawl so that it's easy enough to knit while watching TV or chatting with friends.
+I chose a super easy stitch pattern so that it's easy enough to knit while you watch TV or chat with friends.

-Here's a closer view of the knit shawl to give you a better idea.
-It's a simple knitting pattern to make.
-Love the big pockets!
+Here's a closer view of the shawl stitch pattern to give you a better view of the pattern.

 Honestly?
-I wasn't exactly prepared for how long my shawl would take to knit with DK weight yarn. haha Because the yarn is so thin it took quite awhile.
+I wasn't prepared for how long my shawl would take to knit with DK weight yarn.

 It was still fun to knit but I was anxious to get it up here to share with you.

-But you can turn this into a quick knit shawl if you choose a nice thick yarn.
+You can turn this into a super quick knit shawl if you choose a nice thick yarn.

 This is called the garter block stitch pattern and it's super simple to knit.

 It's an easy knit and purl check pattern and you'll have it memorized in no time.
-And it's fun and simple
+It's fun and simple

-This will be really nice in a cotton yarn for Spring and Summer.
+Oh and keep in mind that this will be lovely in a cotton yarn for Spring and Summer.

 Or you can use a nice thick and cozy yarn for the Fall and Winter.
 It's a very versatile pattern.